Prior and Posterior Predictive Checking in Bayesian Estimation

 Did we learn?

 Now did we learn more about the parameters?
 Our model did well to predict our existing data and new data.
 But did we decrease our uncertainty about the parameters in this model?
 We can provide some nice insights into this.
-We also sampled from the priors so we can easily visualize this.
+Because we specified sample_prior = "yes" we also saved our prior samples so we can easily visualize this.

 mcmc_plot(fit3, type = "dens", variable = c("prior_Intercept", "b_Intercept")) +